Back to The Church in Exile

 The angelic proclamation signifies the divine rejection of this counterfeit obedience.

 The Fathers interpret the angel's declaration, "He is not here," as a rebuke of those who sought Christ where He could not be found.
-St. Ambrose writes: "They looked for Him in the tomb, but He was not among the dead."3
+St. Ambrose writes that they looked for Him in the tomb, but He was not among the dead.

 Applied to the current crisis: